TECK Bear Put Spread Strategy

 TECK (Teck Resources Limited), in the Basic Materials sector, (Industrial Materials industry), listed on NYSE.

-Teck Resources Limited engages in exploring for, acquiring, developing, and producing natural resources in Asia, Europe, and North America.
-It operates through Steelmaking Coal, Copper, Zinc, Energy, and Corporate segments.
-The company's principal products include steelmaking coal; copper, gold, blended bitumen, lead, silver, molybdenum, zinc, and zinc concentrates; chemicals, fertilizers, and other metals.
-It also produces indium and germanium.
-In addition, the company holds interest in Frontier oil sands projects in the Athabasca region of Alberta; and owns interests in exploration and development projects in Australia, Chile, Ireland, Mexico, Peru, Turkey, and the United States.
-The company was formerly known as Teck Cominco Limited and changed its name to Teck Resources Limited in April 2009.
+Established in Vancouver, Canada, in 1913, Teck Resources Limited is dedicated to the exploration, acquisition, development, and extraction of natural resources across Asia, Europe, and North America.
+The company organizes its operations into Steelmaking Coal, Copper, Zinc, Energy, and Corporate segments.
+Its diverse product offerings include steelmaking coal, copper, gold, blended bitumen, lead, silver, molybdenum, zinc, and zinc concentrates.
+Teck also produces specialized metals like indium and germanium, in addition to various chemicals and fertilizers.
+Furthermore, the company holds an interest in the Frontier oil sands projects located in Alberta's Athabasca region, and maintains stakes in exploration and development ventures spanning Australia, Chile, Ireland, Mexico, Peru, Turkey, and the United States.
+Formerly operating as Teck Cominco Limited, the company officially adopted the name Teck Resources Limited in April 2009.

 A beta of 1.57 indicates TECK has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.
 TECK pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.